nadrino/kotor-walkthrough/kotor/walkthrough/050_Kashyyyk.md

 	- I will look into it.
 - Go to south -> droid ?
 	- Salvage what parts you can from this droid
-- Right -> nothing for now -> corpse
+- Right -> nothing for now -> corpse on the right border
 - Left -> kill all
-- Level up
 - Loot 2 corpses
 - Next room on the right vers Jolee
 - Continuer vers Czerka -> kill -> loot gravas + Wookie !
 - Déminer -> average flash
-- Commander Dern -> job contre jolie…
+- Commander Dern -> job against jolee…
 	- Are you the poachers Jolee told me about?
 	- I want to ask you a few questions.
 	- Is there anything odd down here?
 	- You aren't safe with blasters?
+	- ...
 	- Are you part of the slaving operation?
-	- Questions Shadow
+	- ...
 	- If the Shadowlands are so dangerous, how do you survive? -> EMITTER
 	- I'm leaving.
-- Guard
+- Guard (SAVE)
-	- I'd rather ask about you.
-Why are you here?
-	- I want to ask you some questions.
 	- What do these emitters do?
 	- So only the emitters are keeping you here?
-	- Maybe you could help me shut it down?
-For, say, 200 credits? -> sinon
     - [Persuade] So , if someone shut them down, you could leave.
 (EASY)
 - Emitter
 	- Access Primary functions
 	- Enter Czerka guard code.
 Terminate sonic emission.
 - Guard
 	- I'd rather ask about you.
 Why are you here?
 	- Let’s talk…
-	- Maybe you could help me shut it down?
-For, say, 200 credits? -> sinon
+	- [Persuade] So , if someone shut them down, you could leave.
+(EASY)
 - Emitter
 	- Access Primary functions
 	- Enter Czerka guard code.
 Terminate sonic emission.
+- Level 15 !
 - Cinematic
 - Loot + go back (unlock w mission)
+    - Tach glands for Mission's brother!
+- Go back to Jolee's House
 - Jolee
 	- I have made certain the poachers are gone.
 	- There was nothing to gain by killing them.
 	- You mentioned eliminating barriers?
 Could we get to it?
 - Take Bastila with Jolee -> Banter
-- Level up + equip + script
+- Level up Jolee 7 to 12 + equip + script
 - Retourner au village absolument !!! -> pour rendre quête (surtout à coté ebon -> slave -> after too late)
 - A pied !
+- Take the elevator
 - Kill mobs
+- Enter the village
+- New Bastila proposal (7/9)
+	- I'd like to talk about what you said before.
+About giving in to your emotions.
+	- No, I disagree!
+	- You're doing your best, I'm sure.
+	- You're being too hard on yourself.
+	- How did you expect me to be? -> sinon gros lourd
 - Woorwill House
 - Woorwill
 	- Do you know whose bolt casing this is?